containerbuildsystem/osbs-docs/docs/multiarch.rst

 However, if any worker build failed, or the build was cancelled, this plugin should instead remove the "v1" images from the Pulp repository.

-koji_promote
+koji_import
 ~~~~~~~~~~~~

-No longer responsible for uploading the image tar archives (see
+This new exit plugin replaces koji_promote.
+No longer responsible for
-`koji_upload`_), this exit plugin creates a Koji build when the images
+uploading the image tar archives (see `koji_upload`_), this plugin
-all built successfully.
+creates a Koji build when the images all built successfully.

 To do this it gathers the platform-specific metadata fragments created
 by each worker build (see `koji_upload`_) and combines them.
 In